Sparse Recovery With Integrality Constraints: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present some computational experiments with the recovery of integer signals as a proof-of-concept.
-All computations were performed using Gurobi 6.5.0 on an Intel i7 with 3.4 GHz and 8 threads.
+The (mixed-)integer problems were solved using Gurobi 7.5.2 on a linux cluster with Intel Xeon E5-1620 quad core CPUs with 3.5 GHz, 10 MB cache size, and 32 GB main memory.
+(For a primer on LP-based branch-and-bound, see, e.g.,~\cite{Sch86}.)